dcarr178/Vintage-HOA-CCRs/Bylaws.md

 ##### Section 2.1 Annual Meetings

-The annual meeting of the Members shall be held on such date and time fixed by the Board of Trustees.
+The annual meeting of the Members shall be held on such date and time fixed by the Board of Directors.

 ##### Section 2.2 Special Meetings

-Special meetings of the Members may be called at any time by the President or by the Board of Trustees, or upon written request of the Members who are entitled to vote thirty-three percent (33%) of all of the votes of the membership.
+Special meetings of the Members may be called at any time by the President or by the Board of Directors, or upon written request of the Members who are entitled to vote thirty-three percent (33%) of all of the votes of the membership.

 ##### Section 2.3 Notice of Meetings